drandreaskrueger/threadify/README.md

 @details

+Automatically **creates threads** with
+    myFunc(arg,**kwargs)
-Calls 'myFunc(arg,**kwargs)' for each 'arg' in 'identifierArgs' by threadifying it

-= Exceptions are caught (returned back as a result), and if no exception was thrown, the function result is returned back.
+ for each 'arg' in 'identifierArgs' by threadifying it = Exceptions are caught (returned back as a result), and if no exception was thrown, the function result is returned back.

 'identifierArg' must be a list, the elements do not need to be unique.